collectiveaccess/ProvidenceDocs/_source/providence/developer/config_displays.rst

 * `Refining Displays`_
 * `Using Type Restrictions`_

-Displays allow users to access and view selected metadata in a summary-style format.
+`Displays <file:///Users/charlotteposever/Documents/ca_manual/providence/user/reporting/displays.html>`_ allow users to access and view selected metadata in a summary-style format.
 They can be used to generate reports and provide information to users with read-only access.
 Displays can be configured through the user interface, but it is most efficient to go ahead and set them in the profile before installing.

 Codes for Displays
 ------------------